vwt604/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 with Stripe integtration.
+A mini e-commerce application built with Rails 4.2 with Stripe integration.

 ## Additional Steps for Apple M1 Machines